-Chef Bonner shows us the ropes of crafting berry preserves at home.
+Chef Bonner shows us how to make berry preserves at home:

 - Berries vary in degree of sweetness: they range from tart to super sweet and you never know what you are going to get.
 Be sure to really taste the fruit to understand what you are working with.